 I offer lessons in my studio.
 In my studio, I have an upright acoustic piano, a full-size violin which I use for demonstration, a music stand, and a mirror so voice and violin students can check their technique.
 I also have a comfortable couch where parents can observe their children's lessons.

 Violin students MUST bring their own instruments to the first lesson.
 Piano students must have their own pianos when lessons begin.
-I recommend an acoustic piano even for beginning students, but a full-size (88 keys) touch-sensitive electronic keyboard is also acceptable.
+I strongly recommend an acoustic piano even for beginning students, but a full-size (88 keys) touch-sensitive electronic keyboard is also acceptable.
 Voice students are encouraged to practice with a piano or electronic keyboard but may use an online keyboard to check pitches if they do not own a piano.
 TakeLessons can put you in contact with me if you have questions about purchasing or renting instruments.

 My goal in teaching is to foster a love of music and a passion for the arts.
 I focus on developing my students as musicians in general and on a relaxed technique that will allow for the best possible artistic expression.